 When I look at the different social media networks, I see them as tools.
-While designed to be addicting, social media is a tool we get to choose whether or not we want or need to use—just like a hammer.
+While designed to be addicting, social media is only a tool—just like a hammer.
 If you don’t have any nails to pound, perhaps the hammer stays away in its drawer.

 I’m grateful for the connections that I’ve made through Facebook, Instagram, Twitter, and other networks.
 I’ve never managed to get a job through LinkedIn, but I found my last full-time job on Twitter.
 Either way, I’m beginning to view active participation on social media networks as less of something to be managed, and more of something to be minimized or potentially removed.
 If it’s distracting you from doing more of what matters, how could we not?

 Where do you stand on this?